 We report our results in terms of P(f) but note that the probability of an individual being male under this framework is the direct opposite (P(m) = 1 – P(f)).

 To propagate the uncertainty associated with inter-image variation of in estimates of individual probability of being female, we applied a stratified bootstrap simulation by individual ID (Dixon 2001, Napoli et al. 2024a).
 In each of 1000 iterations, we randomly sampled a set of measurements from one still image for each individual whale.
 Sampled data was used to obtain optimized parameter values and individual probabilities of being female.
 Resulting estimates were then used to calculate mean values and 95th percentile confidence intervals (95% CI).
-For this analysis, we included only individuals with at least three measurements of TL, NRflipper, and NRdorsal. usinga P(f) set to(Richard et al. 1996).
+For this analysis, we included only individuals with at least three measurements of TL, NRflipper, and NRdorsal.

-We found the divergence between mature males and the rest of the measured whales was much less pronounced for NRdorsal measurements than NRflipper measurements, contributing to greater sex uncertainty based on this metric.
-The results for models fit using NRdorsal and their corresponding posterior probabilities of being female estimates are summarized in Supplementary Material 3.
+We carried out robustness checks evaluate the effect of our modelling assumptions on individual’s P(f) estimates to our modelling decisions.
+Specifically, we systematically varied chm values within a reasonable range (5 – 7 m) to compare resulting posterior P(f) estimates.
+We also computed posterior P(f) estimates using on a prior P(f) set to 0.79, which corresponds to the proportion of females in breeding groups off the Galápagos Islands genetically determined in 1991 (Richard et al. 1996).

 2.4.1 Developmental stages

 We associated individual length (TL) to developmental stages defined in Table 1, which we delineated based on whaling-based research relating length measurements to analyses of gonadal development, stomach contents, and teeth-layer based age estimates (Best 1979, Best et al. 1984, Rice 1989).

 Table 1.
 Developmental stages for male and female sperm whales based analyses of whaling data (Best 1979, Best et al. 1984, Rice 1989).